cyristo/apifit/README.md

 * GPath expression language, to assert on Json, XML or HTML responses (http://groovy-lang.org/processing-xml.html)
 * Numerical or regular expressions comparisons  (http://www.fitnesse.org/FitNesse.UserGuide.WritingAcceptanceTests.SliM.ValueComparisons)

-You - What ?
-Asserting on Html result pages within a simple test table ?
-Me - Yes, no more heavy-and-hard-to-maintain Selenium tests !!!

 Now let's run the test.
 No, wait, just a little step more.
 Indeed, we need to provide FitNesse with our Apifit Fixtures.
 Just a simple import directive, to be placed in a suite setup page for example.
 ```
 |import                                |